Saturday, July 20, 2024

 And this is a guess but: I figure the documentation for Eagle's API sucked, since most Eagle documentation sucks.

-I would wager the Kicad coders implementing the Eagle > Kicad import algo had to wade through endless crappy docs and employ a degree of trial and error to get the imports to work....since in my experience anything touching Eagle means figuratively embracing the works of Kafka.
+I would wager the Kicad coders implementing the Eagle > Kicad import algorithms had to wade through endless reams of crap documentation and employ a fair degree of trial and error to get the imports to work....since in my experience anything touching Eagle means figuratively embracing the collective works of Kafka.

 They figured it out!

-The best things in life really are free--an exception is vintage Roland.
+The best things in life really are free--the exception is vintage Roland.
 Kicad RULES!

 No comments: